 The drive from Nairn Falls back to Vancouver takes about 2.5 hours if going non-stop.
 It’s about 175 km, but we took our time.

 There is one thing I didn’t mention about packing up in an RV that you don’t have to do when tenting.
 It’s great having your own personal sink, shower and toilet with a recreational vehicle.
 However, those amenities fill up the waste-water tanks.
 This means having to empty them at the end of your trip.
 As we discovered though, it’s super easy.

 Most Lower Mainland provincial park campgrounds have a sani-station, but not Nairn Falls.
-Consequently, we used the one at Alice Lake which is located just outside Squamish about halfway between Whistler and Vancouver.
+Consequently, we used the one at Alice Lake just outside Squamish.
+It’s a provincial park about halfway between Whistler and Vancouver.